wuegaki/wuegaki.github.io/flf.md

 - [James Engels](https://uk.linkedin.com/in/james-engels), Research Assistant
 - [Fred Whibley](https://uk.linkedin.com/in/fred-whibley-ab0310192), Research Assistant

-<span style="color:red">We will be recruiting a postdoc specialising in either experimental methods or computational modelling to join the project.
-(32 months).
+<span style="color:red">We will be recruiting a postdoc specialising in experimental methods and/or computational modelling to join the project (32 months).
 The job advertisement will be open in mid-April 2023.<span style="color:red">

 ### Collaborators